How to create an Enterprise Architecture Framework Diagram

 Why do you need to create Enterprise Architecture Frameworks?

-As Enterprise Architect one of your primary tasks (or should be) is creating AS-IS and TO-BE Enterprise Architecture Frameworks for several types of architectures.
+As an Enterprise Architect one of your primary tasks (or should be) is creating AS-IS and TO-BE Enterprise Architecture Framework diagrams for several types of architectures.
 You line up these architectures as part of the enterprise architecture that is defined and present, and also the ones that are not defined and not present in the organization.

 Why should you start creating an Enterprise Architecture Framework?
 What steps do you need to take to create one & what should the result look like?
 The possible answers to these questions are presented in this enterprise architect tutorial.